-After clicking Apply Filter, the Filtering panel closes and applies your filters.
+After clicking Apply Filter, the Filtering panel closes, applies your filters, and shows the number of filters applied (= 3).

 Understanding the Unified Manager recommendations to tier data to the cloud

 The Performance: All Volumes view displays information related to the size of the user data stored on the volume that is inactive (cold).
 In some cases, Unified Manager identifies certain volumes that would benefit by tiering the inactive data to the cloud tier (cloud provider or StorageGRID) of a FabricPool-enabled aggregate.